peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

-These wrappers are copyright 2010-2018 by Peter Cock (James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, Bjoern Gruening, Caleb Easterly, and Anton Nekrutenko.
+These wrappers are copyright 2010-2018 by Peter Cock (James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, Bjoern Gruening, Caleb Easterly, Anton Nekrutenko and Anthony Bretaudeau.
 See the licence text below.

 Note this does not work with the NCBI 'legacy' BLAST suite written in C (e.g. binary name ``blastall``), but its replacement BLAST, which is